serilog-mssql/serilog-sinks-mssqlserver/README.md

 `Binary` and `VarBinary` | Due to the way Serilog represents property data internally, it isn't possible for the sink to access property data as a byte array, so the sink can't write to these column types.

 Most deprecated features are still available, but they are marked with the `[Obsolete]` attribute (which results in a compiler warning in your project) and will be removed in a future release.
 You should switch to the replacement implementations as soon as possible.
 Where possible, internally these are converted to the replacement implementation so that they only exist at the configuration level.

+## Deprecated Packages

+### _Microsoft.Azure.Services.AppAuthentication_

+As this package has vulnerabilities reported as Very High in Veracode, a switch to the [Azure.Identity](https://www.nuget.org/packages/Azure.Identity/) package has been made after the version 5.7.2.
+This package imply that your current solution/project target version need to be .NET Framework 4.7.2+ or .NET Core 3.1+